In this Park Facility

 Thanks to funding from the Parks Replacement Bond and System Development Charges, Gabriel Park's playground will be replaced with a new, more inclusive and accessible play area.
 The playground is located at SW 37th Avenue and SW Vermont Street.
 Read more on the Gabriel Park Inclusive Playground Project page.

-Gabriel Park Trail and Signage Project
+Gabriel Park Trail and Signage Project Is Complete!

 Project Background

 Gabriel Park is an 89-acre hybrid park, acquired by the City in 1950, with a wide range of facilities and activities, including a community center, skate park, sand volleyball court, two dog off-leash areas, a playground, paved paths, and a community garden and orchard.
-It also hosts approximately 30-acres of natural area, including a pollinator meadow and nature patch, a free-flowing section of Vermont Creek, and nature trails.
+It also hosts approximately 30 acres of natural area, including a pollinator meadow and nature patch, a free-flowing section of Vermont Creek, and nature trails.

-Goals for this trails project include:
+Goals for this trails project included:

 - Create ecological improvements to the riparian and forested areas